lumixen/esphome-hlink-ac/README.md

 ## Building component

-This project includes a test [dev configuration](hlink.yml) that can be used for compilation.
+Project includes a test [dev configuration](hlink.yml) that can be used for compilation.
-Run this from the project root folder (docker is required):
+Run from the project root folder (docker is required):
 ```bash
 docker run --rm -v "$(pwd)":/config -it esphome/esphome compile hlink.yml
 ```